-All questions required for Applicants that are currently operating in Covered California.
-Questions 21.4.3.1 - 21.4.3.3 are required for Applicants that are not currently operating in Covered California.
+All questions are required for new entrant Applicants.
+Question 21.4.3.1 is required for currently contracted Applicants that are currently operating in Covered California.
+Questions 21.4.3.1 -21.4.3.3 are required for Applicants that are not currently operating in Covered California.

 Evidence suggests the adoption and expansion of integrated, coordinated, and accountable systems of care such as Integrated Delivery Systems (IDSs) or Accountable Care Organization (ACOs) can lead to improved quality and reduced costs.
 An IDS is defined as an organized healthcare delivery system in which payers, hospitals, and providers coordinate to provide patient care, integrate care across settings, and share responsibility for patient outcomes and resource use.
 IDS partners are generally managed by the same organization.
 An ACO is defined as a system of population-based care coordinated across the continuum including multidisciplinary physicians and physician groups, hospitals, and ancillary providers with combined risk sharing arrangements and shared incentives between providers or between payers and providers.
 Ideally ACO partners are held accountable for nationally recognized clinical, financial, and operational performance.
-As providers accept more accountability under this provision, Applicant shall ensure that providers have the capacity to manage the risk.
+As providers accept more accountability under this provision.
+Applicant shall ensure that providers have the capacity to manage the risk.
 There are many variations of ACO implementation with evidence suggesting that there are key characteristics of an ACO model that influence its success.

-The following questions address Applicant's ability to increase enrollment in Integrated Delivery System (IDS) or Accountable Care Organization (ACO) models in its Covered California network.
+The following questions address Applicant's ability to increase enrollment in Integrated Delivery System (IDS) or Accountable Care Organization (or ACO) models in its Covered California network and solicit information about the structure of Applicant's IDS and ACO models.

-21.4.3.1 Using the definition for IDS or ACO above, report the number and percentage of Covered California Enrollees and total California Enrollees who are managed under an IDS or ACO in 2021 in Attachment J - QHP IND Run Charts.
-Applicants currently contracted with Covered California must enter the percentage reported in the Certification Application for 2016, 2017, 2018, 2019, 2020, 2021, and 2022 as well.
-If Applicant had no Covered California business in 2021, report full 2021 book of business excluding Medicare.
+21.4.3.1 Using the definition for IDS or ACO above, report the number and percentage of Covered California Enrollees and total California Enrollees who are managed under an IDS or ACO in 20212022 in Attachment J - QHP IND Run Charts.
+Applicants currently contracted with Covered California must enter the percentage reported in the Certification Application for 2016, 2017, 2018, 2019, 2020, 2021, and 2022 and 2023 as well.
+If Applicant had no Covered California business in 20212022, report full 20212022 book of business excluding Medicare.
 Report data by product (HMO, PPO, EPO, Other).